koodikulma-fi/dom-types/README.md

 #### library - method: `classNames(...strLikes)`
 - Simply concats non-false like strings from string, array or dictionary input.
 - Does not remove any duplicates - to do that use `cleanNames` instead.
 - Note.
-In terms of nested processing (eg. in a component structure), it's recommended to use `classNames` on the parental flow, and `cleanNames` only at the leaf (to keep DOM clean).
+For optimal nested processing (eg. in a component structure), it's recommended to use `classNames` on the extending layers and `cleanNames` only at the last step.

 ```typescript